JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8023 days**.

-And here is a just a random fact -  **Thirty to 40 gallons of sugar maple sap must be boiled down to make just one gallon of maple syrup**.
+And here is a just a random fact -  **In the United States, six tubs of Cool Whip, a brand of whipping cream, are sold every second**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 16 Dec, 2025.</sub>
+<sub>Last updated by Github Actions on 17 Dec, 2025.</sub>